Rekyt/ssdms_saturation_richness/README.md

 You can download the compendium as a zip from from this URL:
 </archive/master.zip>

-Or you can install this compendium as an R package, `comsat`, from GitHub with:
+Or you can install this compendium as an R package,
+\`cssdms.saturation.richness, from GitHub with:

 ``` r
 # install.packages("devtools")